-COMPONENTS AND RATINGS RESIDENTS/FELLOWS: NOT FINAL YEAR OF TRAINING RESIDENTS/FELLOWS: FINAL YEAR OF TRAINING Overall Clinical Competence This rating represents the assessment of the r esident's development of overall clinical compet tence during this year of training.
-Satisfactory or Superior Full credit Full credit Conditional on Improvement Full credit No credit, must achieve satisfactory rating before receiving credit Unsatisfactory No credit, must repeat year No credit, must repeat year Six ACGME/ABMS Competencies development of the knowledge, skill, and attitude that anticipates the achievement of competent and equitable care.
-Yes Full credit Full credit Conditional on Improvement Full credit No credit, must achieve satisfactory rating before receiving credit
+COMPONENTS AND RATINGS RESIDENTS/FELLOWS: NOT FINAL YEAR OF TRAINING RESIDENTS/FELLOWS: FINAL YEAR OF TRAINING Overall Clinical Competence This rating represents the assessment of the re esident's development of overall clinical compete ence during this year of training.
+Satisfactory or Superior Full credit Full credit Conditional on Improvement Full credit No credit, must achieve satisfactory rating before receiving credit Unsatisfactory No credit, must repeat year No credit, must repeat year evelopment of the knowledge, skill, and attitue that anticipates the achievement of competen- nely, efficient and equitable care.
+Yes Full credit Full credit Conditional on Improvement Full credit No credit, must achieve satisfactory rating before receiving credit No Full credit No credit, must repeat year

-^{}At the discretion of the program director, training may be extended so that the resident or fellow can attain satisfactory competence in overall clinical competence and/or the six ACGME/ABMS Competencies.
+At the discretion of the program director, training may be extended so that the resident or fellow can attain satisfactory competence in overall clinical competence and/ or the six ACGME/ABMS Competencies.